 We stayed at Evergreen Lodge near the entrance of the national park which was very nice with a huge swimming pool, a couple restaurants and free Wi-Fi.
 As the lodge borders the natinal park, there were so much wildlife!

 Pachira Lodge and Aninga Lodge are two others with a similar set up (we have small discounts for Pachira/Aninga/Evergreen tour packages.)
-Mawamba Lodge is another upscale lodge with their own entrance to the beach.
+Mawamba Lodge is another upscale lodge with their own entrance to the beach, a delicious restaurant, large property with gardens and cozy cabins.

 Tortuguero Tours and Things to Do